alirezavalizade/tvmaze-vue/README.md

 ### virtualized list?

 I couldn't find any virtual list library which works with vue 3.
 If there was any I'd use virtualized list like the react version or If I had more time I'd do create a virtual list.
+If you look in React version you'll notice that react version is faster, the reason is there is no virtual list in this application.

 # Screenshot of the app